marekbeckmann/Simple-HTTP-Error-Docs/README.md

     error_page 403 /errordocs?ref=403;
     error_page 500 502 503 504 /errordocs?ref=50X;

 You can specify the ref part, to display any 3-digit string you want.
 However,  it's intended to just be the three digits of the error code.
+If you don't provide a Error Code, 404 is assumed

 **Thank your for using this template.
 Feel free to leave me any feedback.**